technofocus-pte/defforendpointdepth/Lab 03/Lab 3 - Endpoint Security and Attack Detection using Defender for Endpoint.md

 encryption.
 RanSim has no self-spreading capabilities and will only run on the system you execute it on.

-1. Download the RanSim folder in testvm1 using the following script:
+1. Go to GitBash, download the RanSim folder in testvm1 using the following script:

     +++**git clone https://github.com/lawndoc/RanSim.git**+++